bbauska/W3Cx-4of5-thru-May-2024/README.md

 You can see that in the list item we use the CSS class called cues, just for the formatting, for putting them in blue and adding an underline when the mouse is over, and we use the id of the cue in the list item.

 So the id is 10, and we also created an onclick listener that calls the function we will detail later, that is call jumpTo.

 And here is the starting time of the cue.

 What we did is that we created a list item with a given id and if we click on it, it has a click listener that will call the jumpTo with the time as the parameter.

 This is the trick, this onclick listener that will make the video jump to the right position.

 How did we create that?
 We use classical techniques.

-We created a string called clickableTransText that is just an HTML list item with the id, the onclick listener that is built with the start time of the cue and we just add this list item to the div.
+We created a string called <b>clickableTransText</b> that is just an HTML list item with the id, the onclick listener that is built with the start time of the cue and we just add this list item to the div.

-This function here, addToTranscriptDiv, just adds in the DOM the HTML fragment.
+This function here, <b>addToTranscriptDiv</b>, just adds in the DOM the HTML fragment.

-We can give a look at addToTranscriptDiv.
-It just does transcriptDiv.innerHTML += this text.
+We can give a look at <b>addToTranscriptDiv</b>.

+It just does <b>transcriptDiv.innerHTML</b> += this text.

 The jumpTo method that makes the video jump... in order to jump to a particular time in the video we are just setting the currentTime property of the video element and we want it to start playing as soon as the jump is done.

 So video = document.querySelector("#myVideo") is just the video HTML element.

 I recommend to look slowly at the code, it is a bit longer because we added some formatting for the voices and so on, but it is not complicated.

 Take your time and look at how it's done....

 Foreword about the set of five examples presented in this section: the code of the examples is larger than usual, but each example integrates